New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Other ways to cover funeral costs

-Final expense insurance is just one way to pay for a funeral.
-Here are some other ways your loved ones can cover the costs of a funeral and other end-of-life matters:2
+Final expense insurance can be a useful way to pay for a funeral, but it’s far from the only way.
+Here are some other ways your loved ones can cover the costs of a funeral and other end-of-life matters.2

 Get a final expense insurance quote

-Funerals alone can cost thousands.
-Plus, your loved ones may have to pay for other unexpected costs for you, like medical expenses and long-term care.
-However, final expense insurance provides a way to help your family cover your final expenses.
-Plus, you can build cash value on your plans to provide them with additional financial help.
+Funerals can cost thousands of dollars, and that’s after potentially unexpected end-of-life costs like long-term care and hospital bills.
+Final expense insurance provides a way to help your family cover these final expenses.
+Plus, final expense insurance can build cash value, providing beneficiaries with additional financial help after you pass.
 If you’re interested in helping your family have added peace of mind, speak with an Aflac agent today about final expense insurance.